heliusblackstar/freekb/e53e6f1a-8993-48a5-8875-088cba2d7c58/index.md

 >This word, or the terms "REQUIRED" or "SHALL", mean that the definition is an absolute requirement of the specification."
 (RFC2119).

 Doesn't mean the OS needs to include a "ping" utility, just that it is required to respond to pings per the ICMPv6 standard (RFC4443 section 4.1), and that ping packets transiting a firewall "Must Not Be Dropped" (RFC4890 section 4.2.1).

+There is other types of traffic that MUST be allowed thru a firewall to a node, such as Packet Too Big ICMPv6 messages, as nodes are now responsible to fragment their own packets and do their own Path MTU Discovery.
+Also IPsec packets

 ### NAT is eradicated!
 NAT was not a security feature (RFC2775 section 3.4).